 I won't bore you with our day to day activities (you can see them on Facebook, along with our pictures, if interested) but we did book several tours through Viator that ended up being helpful and fun.
 (Email me if you want more details).

-We took a few canal rides, saw the Heineken Museum, visited the Van Gogh museum, tried some Space Cakes, took a 3 hour walking tour of the city and one for the red light district.
-The Red Light District was very interesting and very different than what I had imagined.
+We took a few canal rides, saw the Heineken Museum, visited the Van Gogh museum, tried some Space Cakes, took a 3-hour walking tour of the city and one for the red light district.
+The Red Light District was fascinating and very different than what I had imagined.
 We even took a trip to the Holland countryside to see windmills and how they make wooden shoes.

-Amsterdam is an amazing city that is really friendly, progressive and pretty much everyone speaks English, which makes communicating very easy if you don't know Dutch.
-The food was amazing and getting around was really easy to do, either by foot, uber or bike.
+Amsterdam is a fantastic city that is friendly, progressive, and pretty much everyone speaks English, which makes communicating very easy.
+The food was amazing, and getting around was easy to do, either by foot, uber, or bike.
 We see this as a city we would love to go back to and spend more time exploring.